Public Officers Law § 73(8)(a) contains two types of post-employment restrictions: a “two-year bar” and a “lifetime bar.”

 - Members, directors, and employees of New York State public authorities and public benefit corporations (*other than unpaid and per diem members and directors of those entities).

-¬ Unpaid and per diem officers are excluded from Public Officers Law § 73; however, they are still bound by the conflict of interest rules found in Public Officers Law § 74.
+¬ Officers of boards, commissions, or councils, who are unpaid or paid on a per diem basis, are excluded from Public Officers Law § 73; however, they are still bound by the conflict of interest rules found in Public Officers Law § 74.

 Two-Year Bar: Appear or Practice